-- We recognise that parents/carers are key partners in our delivery of a comprehensive relationships education programme for pupils at the academy.
-The relationships education we deliver is designed to support the important role of parents in this area. - If parents/carers have concerns about any of the content to be covered, we ask that these are addressed to the headteacher. - Relationships Education is compulsory for all pupils and parents are not able to withdraw their children from it.
+- We recognise that parents/carers are key partners in our delivery of a comprehensive RSE programme for pupils at the academy.
+The RSE we deliver is designed to support the important role of parents in this area. - If parents/carers have concerns about any of the content to be covered, we ask that these are addressed to the headteacher. - Parents and families have been consulted on the RSE policy. - We work with parents/carers to ensure that they are aware of what we teach and when through the following methods: - Coffee morning workshops - Welcome packs - Sharing copies of the policy/content in face-to-face meetings and/ or through emails/on the website